 Note: Cancellations and Early Withdrawals will result in all charges being reversed.
-The tuition paid will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed.
+The tuition paid will be returned to all students who cancel their enrollment within three (3) business days from the date the enrollment agreement was signed at the following locations: Bakersfield, Fresno, Gardena, Riverside and Sacramento.